-Sea Lion Jumps Up And Steals Fisherman’s Big Catch Right Out Of His Hands
+Sea Lion Leaps Out Of Water & Steals Fisherman’s Mahi Mahi Right Out Of His Hands

 There’s just something great going into the great outdoors chasing after an animal, that just so happens to taste great and actually getting your hands on it.
 It doesn’t matter if it’s a fish, bird or an elk… the feeling is the same.